Identity and Experience: Cultural Diversity

 Kate Nygren, First-Year Experience

 2 credit hours

 UNIV 101 helps students to make a smooth transition to KU and provides an important foundation to their academic studies.
 This two-credit hour seminar is small, enrolling about 19 students.
-In addition to exploring the interconnections between life and the geology of earth, by being a part of the Communicating Science: Climate & Extinction learning community, you will know campus better, will more fully understand your individual and team strengths, will practice and develop critical thinking skills, will learn about information literacy and research, and will gain memorable experiences.
+In addition to exploring KU as a culture as part of the Identity & Experience: Cultural Diversity learning community, you will more fully understand your individual and team strengths, will practice and develop critical thinking skills, will learn about information literacy and research, and will gain memorable experiences.